tinsir888/study-notes-mkdocs/docs/audatalogi/24SDataMining/12FequentItemsets.md

      - Prune infrequent items
      - Prune leaves and recur

-{% note warning modern %}
+!!! warning

     However, the items counter of the items need to be updated as the global FP-tree contains the counters for all transactions, including those not ending with the considered suffix.
 The counters propagates bottom-up from the leaves to the root.

-{% endnote %}

 Once the counters are updated, if any of the labels have support less than $minsup$ the node is pruned and the subtree of the node is attacked to the node's father.
 After pruning, the suffix is removed from the tree and the computation proceeds recursively bottom-up.

 ## Pros and Cons

-{% note success modern %}

-:thumbsup:
+!!! success

     - Efficient
     - Allows to compute support along with the frequent items.

-{% endnote %}

-{% note danger modern %}

-:thumbsdown:
+!!! failure

-- Efficiency depends on the compaction factor
+    Efficiency depends on the compaction factor
-- If the tree is bushy, the number of sub-problems to solve is large
+    If the tree is bushy, the number of sub-problems to solve is large

-{% endnote %}